Active Learning for Deep Object Detection via Probabilistic Modeling: Experiments

 We first analyze the impact of using our proposed probabilistic modeling for object detection on PASCAL VOC and MS-COCO.
 For MS-COCO, we use a random subset of $5,000$ training images from \textit{train2014}.
 We compare the accuracy of our GMM $Ours_{gmm}$ and the model with improved parameter efficiency $Ours_{eff}$ to the SSD~\cite{liu2016ssd} and several network configurations either using single or multiple Gaussians for the classification or localization heads.

 In \tab{various_instances}a and \tab{various_instances}b, we summarize the results of this experiment performed on VOC07 and MS-COCO, respectively.
 As shown, all networks that include probabilistic modeling outperform the SSD on both datasets.
-We also observe that the accuracy is higher for models using a mixture network compared to using a single Gaussian.
-This is because of the regularization effect of our proposed loss function, which has a loss attenuation due to aleatoric uncertainty.
+This is because of the regularization effect of the proposed loss function, which has a loss attenuation due to aleatoric uncertainty~\cite{choi2019gaussian}.
 As a result, we obtain models that are robust to noisy data.
 Considering both the normal (IoU$>$0.5) and the strict metric (IoU$>$0.75), $Ours_{gmm}$ and $Ours_{eff}$ outperform all other variations on VOC07.
 On MS-COCO, $Ours_{gmm}$ outperforms all other instances and the baseline, while $Ours_{eff}$ reaches competitive results.
 We expect that the amount of noisy data in MS-COCO is larger than that of PASCAL VOC because MS-COCO has more diverse data.
-Therefore, we argue that the regularization by aleatoric uncertainty has a greater effect in MS-COCO.
+As shown in Eq.~\ref{eq:cls_loss_reduce}, there is no aleatoric uncertainty in $Ours_{eff}$'s classification loss and therefore, we argue that the regularization by aleatoric uncertainty has a greater effect in MS-COCO.

 In \fig{fig:convent_out}, we present representative examples of uncertainty scores for several images where the detector fails to detect the object.
 As shown, each uncertainty value (bold numbers in~\fig{fig:convent_out}) provides a different insight into some particular failure.
 Localization uncertainties are related to the accuracy of the bounding box prediction, whereas classification uncertainties are related to the accuracy of the category prediction.
 Interestingly, in these examples, even if the predictions are wrong, uncertainty values seem to be uncorrelated suggesting each uncertainty could predict inaccurate results independently.
 From these results, we can conclude that the proposed approach not only computes uncertainty in a single forward pass of a single model but also boosts the performance of the detection network.
 As shown in the next experiment, combining these values will improve the data selection process during active learning.